hadiagha/subtitleMatcher/README.md

 # subtitleMatcher
-This is a project written on python to match movie subtitles' sentences on different language.
-My aim to write this code is to be able to get English equivalence of dialogues of movies that I've watched in Persian subtitle.
+This is a project written in python to match movie subtitles' dialogues in different languages.
+My aim to write this code is to be able to get English equivalence of dialogues of movies that I've watched with Persian subtitles.

+I prefer to read books instead of movies or series but sometimes I can't help myself from watching Movies.
+I usually watch movies with Persian subtitles and if I love the movie much, I would watch it with English subtitles again.
+In this way, some dialogues in movies are fascinated enough to engage me to find their English versions to be memorized.
+In order to do that, I wrote an algorithm to match English subtitles to their Persian (or other languages) equivalences based on the time slots.